Profile image

 • Successfully securing a full 90-day protective award on behalf of over 700 Unite the Union workers made redundant in the printing industry, see here.

-• Persuading a Tribunal that Hackney Council had directly discriminated against a Claimant on the grounds of disability after a 5-day hearing.
-Also succeeded in claims for failure to make reasonable adjustments, unfair dismissal and discrimination arising from disability, see here.
+• Persuading a tribunal that Hackney Council had directly discriminated against a claimant on the grounds of disability after a five-day hearing.
+Also succeeded in claims for failure to make reasonable adjustments, unfair dismissal, and discrimination arising from disability, securing an award for £98,307.98, see here.

-• Successfully arguing a s.104A ERA national minimum wage-related automatic unfair dismissal claim after a multi-day hearing.
+• Successfully arguing a Section 104A Employment Rights Act national minimum wage-related automatic unfair dismissal claim after a multi-day hearing.

-• Representing a group of over 20 Forensic Medical Examiners in an 8-day employee and worker status Preliminary Hearing against the Metropolitan Police (led by David Stephenson and Louise Mankau, judgment pending).
+• Representing a group of over 20 forensic medical examiners in an eight-day employee and worker status preliminary hearing against the Metropolitan Police (led by David Stephenson and Louise Mankau, judgment pending).

-• Appearing in the EAT in a race harassment claim (led by Paras Gorasia).
+• Appearing in the Employment Appeal Tribunal in a race harassment claim (led by Paras Gorasia).

-• Persuading a Tribunal that a Claimant’s depression and anxiety amounted to a disability within the meaning of s.6 EqA after a one-day preliminary hearing.
+• Persuading a Tribunal that a claimant’s depression and anxiety amounted to a disability within the meaning of s.6 Equality Act 2010 after a one-day preliminary hearing.

 International employment law

-Finnian is developing a specialist practice in employment disputes with an international dimension.
-He has experience advising and litigating in claims raising questions of territorial jurisdiction, international jurisdiction and applicable law, and is comfortable with applying the full gamut of domestic, European and private international legal principles in such cases.
+Finnian has a specialist practice in employment disputes with an international dimension.
+He advises and litigates claims raising questions of territorial jurisdiction, international jurisdiction and applicable law, and he is comfortable applying the full gamut of domestic, European, and private international legal principles in such cases.

 Recent work includes: